News & Articles

-We’re letting it all slip away, apparently.
+We’re letting it all slip away apparently.
 I guess those folks haven’t noticed the greed of the marketplace nor the selling out of the nation in exchange for a better profit and a tax cut for the wealthy.

-Gingrich was quoted as saying that the right to bear arms was ordained by God.
-He said American exceptionalism was proven because its founding documents were endowed by the Creator himself, even though the founders saw fit to continue to allow the institution of slavery and ignore the native population and lands that the new nation kept bumping up against.
+By golly, Gingrich was quoted as saying that the right to bear arms was ordained by God.
+He said American exceptionalism was proven because its founding documents were endowed by the Creator himself, even though the founders saw it fit to continue to allow the institution of slavery and ignore the native population and lands that the new nation kept bumping up against.

-Conservatives seem to be willing to give the Constitution and the Founding Fathers a little too much credit, in my opinion.
+Conservatives seem to be willing to give the Constitution and the Founding Fathers a little too much credit in my opinion.
 We have a unique document, yes, but one that reflects the human conundrum of differing views and compromise, of leaving a framework that future generations can debate forever.

 At least those fellows left God out of the debate.